 '''

+OPEN cursor-name

 cursor-name ::= user-defined-name

 '''

 The OPEN statement opens a cursor.
 A cursor must be defined before it can be opened.

 This statement is allowed only inside of a stored procedure or a trigger, since cursors and variables are only allowed inside of stored procedures and triggers.